Social-Science-Collaboratory/btpsych/README.md

 •	btpsych24a_topiccoding.csv: This spreadsheet contains a set of 2193 psychology papers randomly extracted from the OpenAlex dataset and stratified by team size, which was used to create btpsych24a_topic.csv.

 #### worlddata subfolder
+•	btpsych24a_weird.Rds: This R object compiles data from country-level estimates of WEIRD indicators: (1) secondary school gross enrollment rates (UNESCO Institute of Statistics, 2024), (2) industrialization (% of Gross Domestic Product ascribed to industry activity; World Development Indicators, 2025), (3) wealth (Gross Domestic Product per capita; World Bank, 2025), and (4) democratic tendencies (the Democracy Index; Economist Intelligence Unit, 2025).
+•	btpsych24a_DF.o.w.Rds: This R object is a combination of the OpenAlex processed dataset (btpsych24a_data_bib_processed.Rds) and the WEIRD indicators dataset (btpsych24a_weird.Rds).

+##### demo subfolder
+•	btpsych24a_demo.csv: This spreadsheet contains data about democracy index by year and country
+•	btpsych24a_demo_codebook1.md: This document contains information about the Democracy Index data by the Economist Intelligence Unit.
+•	btpsych24a_demo_codebook2.json: This document contains information about the Democracy Index data by the Economist Intelligence Unit.

+##### edu subfolder
+•	btpsych24a_edu.csv: This spreadsheet contains data about secondary school gross enrollment rates by year and country.
+•	btpsych24a_edu_codebook1.csv: This spreadsheet is the first codebook with variable descriptions for each of the btpsych24a_edu.csv spreadsheet.
+Exported from UNESCO Institute of Statistics
+•	btpsych24a_edu_codebook2.csv: This spreadsheet is the second codebook with variable descriptions for each of the btpsych24a_edu.csv spreadsheet.
+Exported from UNESCO Institute of Statistics

+##### gdp subfolder
 •	btpsych24a_f.author_gdp.csv: This spreadsheet contains data about GDP, GDP per capita, and the number of first authors of big team psychology papers by country.
 •	btpsych24a_s.author_gdp.csv: This spreadsheet contains data about GDP, GDP per capita, and the number of non-first authors of big team psychology papers by country.
 •	btpsych24a_worlddata_gdp.csv: This spreadsheet contains GDP data for most countries and was obtained from the WorldBank GDP data.
+•	btpsych24a_worlddata_gdp_codebook1.csv: This spreadsheet is the first codebook for the btpsych24a_worlddata_gdp.csv file.
+Exported from WorldBank.
+•	btpsych24a_worlddata_gdp_codebook2.csv: This spreadsheet is the second codebook for the btpsych24a_worlddata_gdp.csv file.
+Exported from WorldBank.

+##### gdp.pc subfolder
 •	btpsych24a_worlddata_gdp_pc.csv: This spreadsheet contains data of GDP per capita for most countries and was obtained from the WorldBank GDP data.
 •	btpsych24a_worlddata_gdp.pc_codebook1.csv: This spreadsheet is the first codebook for the btpsych24a_worlddata_gdp_pc.csv file.
 Exported from WorldBank.
 •	btpsych24a_worlddata_gdp.pc_codebook2.csv: This spreadsheet is the second codebook for the btpsych24a_worlddata_gdp_pc.csv file.
 Exported from WorldBank.

+##### gdp.sector subfolder
+•	btpsych24a_gdp.sector.csv: This spreadsheet contains data of the percentage of GDP ascribed to industry activity and was obtained from the World Development Indicators data.
+•	btpsych24a_gdp.sector_codebook1.csv: This spreadsheet is the  codebook for the btpsych24a_gdp_sector.csv file.
+Exported from World Development Indicators.

+##### population subfolder
+•	btpsych24a_worlddata_pop.csv: This spreadsheet contains data of the world's population size by country and year and was obtained from the World Development Indicators data.
-•	btpsych24a_worlddata_gdp_codebook1.csv: This spreadsheet is the first codebook for the btpsych24a_worlddata_gdp.csv file.
-Exported from WorldBank.
+•	btpsych24a_worlddata_pop_codebook1.csv: This spreadsheet is the first codebook for the btpsych24a_worlddata_pop.csv file.
+Exported from World Development Indicators.
-•	btpsych24a_worlddata_gdp_codebook2.csv: This spreadsheet is the second codebook for the btpsych24a_worlddata_gdp.csv file.
-Exported from WorldBank.
+•	btpsych24a_worlddata_pop_codebook2.csv: This spreadsheet is the second codebook for the btpsych24a_worlddata_pop.csv file.
+Exported from World Development Indicators.

 ### writing folder
 •	btpsych_manuscript.docx: This document contains the pre-submission version of the manuscript